samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 export default SecuredRoute;
 ```

 The goal of this component is to restrict access to whatever route you configure on it.
-The implementation for this is quite simple.
+The implementation of this is quite simple.
 In this case, you are creating a functional component that takes two properties: another `Component`, so it can render it in case the user is authenticated; and a `path`, so it can configure the default `Route` component provided by React Router.
 However, before rendering anything, this component checks if the user `isAuthenticated`.
 If they are not, this component triggers the `signIn` method to redirect users to the login page.

 Then, after creating the `SecuredRoute` component, you can create the component that will render the form where users will create questions.
 For that, create a new directory called `NewQuestion` and a file called `NewQuestion.js` inside it.
 Then, insert this code in the file: